Planning a submission

 The trainee has not made any entries in the reflective journal.
 Reflection is an important skill that may be assessed as part of FRCPath or the Professional Doctorate.
 Trainees may or may not wish to take the opportunity to practise their reflection skills in the e-portfolio.

-Work-based assessment activity in year 1: 12 submissions of evidence of activity, which include 2 CBDs and 1 DOPs; 3 entries in the reflective journal
+• 12 submissions of evidence of activity, which include 2 CBDs and 1 DOPs

 Comments

 Potentially about right.
 A good number and blend of methods that will allow the supervisor and annual progression board to triangulate evidence.
-This may have represented a fairly heavy workload in year 1, but as the trainee gains experience in gathering and presenting evidence she/he may become more skilled and confident in cross-referencing evidence across different submissions in future years (e.g. using some of the evidence that was submitted in year 1 as part of a CBD in year 4).
+This may have represented a fairly heavy workload in year 1, but as the trainee gains experience in gathering and presenting evidence they may become more skilled and confident in cross-referencing evidence across different submissions in future years (e.g. using some of the evidence that was submitted in year 1 as part of a CBD in year 4).

-Work-based assessment activity in year 1: 38 submissions of evidence of activity, which include 10 DOPs and 15 CBDs; 15 entries in the reflective journal
+• 38 submissions of evidence of activity, which include 10 DOPs and 15 CBDs

 Comments

 Potentially too much.
 There is a likelihood that the evidence will be repetitive.
 The emphasis may have been on assessment and evidence-gathering and perhaps not so much on learning.
 Over-assessment can be burdensome for the trainee and supervisor.
 The quality and usefulness of feedback (and trainees’ tendencies to act on feedback) can also diminish when there is over-assessment.
-The large number of assessments for year 1 may suggest that the trainee and his supervisor have missed some opportunities for using the same evidence to ‘sign off’ a reasonable number of the Standards of Proficiency.
+The large number of assessments for year 1 may suggest that the trainee and supervisor have missed some opportunities for using the same evidence to ‘sign off’ a reasonable number of the Standards of Proficiency.
 Alternatively, it may be the case that the trainee is highly experienced in service delivery at HSST level and has been able to use their past experience to make a significant number of submissions mapped against the HSS Standards of Proficiency.
 The trainee has made 12 entries in the reflective journal which is a very healthy number.